-[Regulation 38A inserted by Gazette 31 Dec 2007 p.
+[Regulation 38A inserted: Gazette 31 Dec 2007 p.
 6511.]

 39. Applications for licences and renewals of registration

 (1) An application for the issue of a licence or renewal of the registration of a licence is made in accordance with this regulation by submitting to the executive officer, together with the appropriate fee set out in Schedule 1, such form, duly completed, as the Director makes available for the purpose.